msg-DAVID-GmbH/RemoteWorking/README.md

-# Remote Working - What it is, what it can be for your team and how to make it so
+# Remote Working - What it is, what it can be for your team and how to achieve it

 ![alt text](slides/intro.jpg)